 Everyone makes music at Sassarini!
-Music specialists lead students in Kindergarten trough grade three in singing and playing classroom instruments and xylophones.
-Fourth grade students learn to play the recorder, and sing songs from California history.
-Fifth grade students perform shows with the Chorus or learn to play a band instrument in the Beginning Band.
+Music specialists lead students in Kindergarten through 3rd grade in singing and playing classroom instruments.
+Fourth grade students learn to play the recorder and sing songs from California history.
+Fifth grade students choose to either participate in Chorus or learn to play a band instrument in Beginning Band.

 Our district team of credentialed physical education teachers provides classes each week for all grades.
 Our exploratory program focuses on introducing the students to a variety of fitness and physical activities that are fun and non-competitive.
 Basic skills are introduced and built upon as the students go through the grades.
 Physical education experiences include: parachute games, jump ropes, hula hoops, dance, running, rope climbing, net games (skills for badminton, tennis and volleyball) and ball games (skills for basketball and soccer).